druxorey/windots/README.md

 - `assets`: Contains directories such as cursors for Windows cursors and icons used in the configuration.

-- `config`: This directory contains specific configuration files for different programs and tools.

 - `scripts`: Contains useful scripts for automating tasks during the initial setup of a Windows installation.

 > [!CAUTION]